 Group riding is the main activity of a cycling club or a friend group.
-In every group ride, you should follow some rules and apply some tips for group’s safety, and better performance.
+In every group ride, you should follow some rules and apply some tips for the group’s safety, and better performance.

 Why group riding?